Elbow-deep in dough, the phone buzzes. A customer wants to place an order for tomorrow. Hands wiped, order written down, back to work.

 - You have to confirm it.
 If you forget to reply, the customer doesn't know if their order went through.

-You're doing three jobs that don't require you: receiving, recording, and confirming.
-None of these need a human.
+That's three jobs that don't require a human: receiving, recording, and confirming.
 They definitely don't need the person who should be running the bakery.

 What it actually costs you